malothswetha/workshop-labs/ansible/readme.txt

 	5) ansible role ( to break a playbook into multiple files.
 This simplifies writing complex playbooks, and it makes them easier to reuse )

 		look at: https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html     for more terms used in ansible.

+Ansible controller ( is the machine/host/server where we install ansible )

+	/etc/ansible default directory ( we have two important file in it )

+		hosts ( default inventory file in which we can mention remote servers we want to apply/push the changes to)

+		ansible.cfg  ( default ansible configuraton - can be used to customize as per our need )